GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 8, 2018-E JMJ  Misc enhancements for collision physics
+- Implemented `calculateCollisionImpact`, though it's not tested.
+- `MecanumDrive`: keeps track of boundary points - the corners of the robot, expressed in field-coordinates.

+Also:
+- `MecanumDrive`: cache the values of sin(a) and cos(a) whenever angle a is updated.

 ## October 8, 2018-D JMJ  Fixed bug in strafe direction
     Note: +ve strafe makes the robot go right, and with the robot's front facing increasing x, "to go right"